 What are the Benefits of Coconut Oil For Dogs?

-So, is coconut oil good for dogs?
+So, we know that dogs can eat coconut, but is coconut oil good for dogs?
 Coconut oil is very powerful with its anti-viral, antibacterial, and anti-inflammatory properties.
 Here’s what happens when you use it on your dog:

 - Reduce dandruff and hydrate his skin